Data-Integrity-Group/WelcomeNewUsers/README.md

       - S - Spatial coordinates generally comprized of latiture and longitude pairs
       - T - Time values that are part of a 10 element Scope continuum

-- illustrate the practical need for this Experimental Development that is an inherent part of refining the ability to deliver improved Voting services to the considerable majority of Canada's Electoral Authorities.
+- Illustrate the practical need for this Experimental Development that is an inherent part of refining the ability to deliver improved Voting services to the considerable majority of Canada's Electoral Authorities.

 <hr>